The Fidelity Ultimate Chess Challenge: Gameplay

 The program has 17 levels of play.
 Eight of them are time based level setting the average response time from 5 seconds (level time 1) to 4 minutes (level 8).
 The eight following levels restrict the program ability to look ahead.
 For example, level depth 1 restricts the program to 1 ply or 1 half move, level depth 2 restricts the computer to 2 plies or 2 half moves, and so on to level depth 8.
 The 17th level is an infinite level, the computation can either be stopped by the user or by the finding of a forced mate.

 Development and release

 Reception

 The Fidelity Ultimate Chess Challenge was met with mostly positive reception.
-Robert A. Jung reviewed the game which was published to IGN, in his final verdict he wrote; "Telegames has made a respectable entry into the Lynx game market with this title.
-As a chess game, The Fidelity Ultimate Chess Challenge fits the bill.
-It plays a strong, challenging game, though it presumes some knowledge of chess on your part.
-The lack of a board set-up option, however, is inexcusable; it could have been added with very little effort.
-However, if you can live with this omission, and want to play chess on the go, then Fidelity Chess is a good solution."
-Giving a final score of 7 out of 10.
+Robert A. Jung reviewed the game which was published to IGN, and gave it 7 out of 10.
+He was positive to its gameplay, but was critical to its lack of board set-up option.